alexeysp11/teko-employees-mvc/README.md

 4. Display information about vacation crossings according to the criteria:
     - Crossing vacations with employees of my department.
 Employees under 30 years of age.
     - Vacation crossing with female employees not from my department.
 Age of employees - over 30, but under 50.
-    - Vacation crossing with employees of my department from any department.
+    - Vacation crossing with employees from any department.
 Employees are over 50 years old.
     - Vacations without crossing.
 5. It is desirable to use LINQ, lambda expressions.
 6. It is desirable to choose the most efficient algorithm for determining intersections.